jotech/gapseq/README.md

 # gapseq
-Informed prediction and analysis of bacteria metabolic pathways and genome-scale networks
+_Informed prediction and analysis of bacteria metabolic pathways and genome-scale networks_

+_gapseq_ is designed to combine metabolic pathway analysis with metabolic network reconstruction and curation.
+Based on genomic information and databases for pathways and reactions, _gapseq_ can be used for:
+- prediction of metabolic pathways from various databases
+- transporter inference
+- metabolic model creation
+- multi-step gap filling

 ## Installation
 ```